Reg-ent℠ MIPS 2019 Reporting

 The Reg-ent registry contains all Improvement Activities offered by CMS for MIPS 2019 reporting and Reg-ent participants can review assigned points for each IA, make selections, review scores, and then submit to CMS through the Reg-ent MIPS dashboard.

-To view the full list please click here.
+To view the list of the 54 registry recommended activities, please click here.

 To view the full list of quality measures available through the Reg-ent Registry, please click here!

 CMS Key Dates:

 - January 1, 2019: 2019 Performance year starts

 - March 31, 2019: First snapshot for QP determinations

 - June 30, 2019: Second snapshot for QP determinations

 - August 31, 2019: Third snapshot for QP determinations